Too Much Light Makes the Pig Go Blind

 Prohibition also created a scandal that led to the resignation of its chief of police, John Murphy.
 Murphy, his chauffeur Earl Eckhard, former deputy U.S. marshal Frank Bradley, and eight others were indicted in a whiskey smuggling conspiracy.
 Charged with transporting whiskey from Canada to the U.S. by way of the Pigeon River, the defendants argued that they only transported home-made beer, not whiskey.
 The entire group was found not guilty.

 Meanwhile, businesses that once relied on alcohol sales scrambled to survive.
 Like many breweries around the country, Fitger’s stayed alive by manufacturing other products such as candy bars and soda pop.
-The bottling house also cranked out cases of a non-alcoholic mixer called “Pickwick,” which became so popular at Joseph Wisocki’s Brewery Saloon he changed the business’s name to the Pickwick.
+The bottling house also cranked out cases of a near beer called Pickwick and Silver Spray, a non-alcoholic mixer.

 By then John Beerhalter was Fitger’s brewmaster.
 His biggest Prohibition success was Silver Spray, a non-alcoholic drink “with the taste and sparkle of champagne” that was advertised as “the best mixer in the crowd.”
 Indeed, Silver Spray mixed so well with bootleg liquor and homemade hooch it was soon selling in 31 states across the nation.
 The brewery even opened the “Silver Spray Boxing Gym” inside its complex.
 Despite these efforts, the brewery lost money every year in the 1920s.